nrwl/nx/docs/nx-cloud/private/auth-saml.md

 3. On the Next page, configure it as below:

-   1. The Single Sign On URL needs to point to your NxCloud instance URL and ends with `/auth/saml/callback`
+   1. The Single Sign On URL needs to point to your Nx Cloud instance URL and ends with `/auth/saml/callback`
    2. The Audience should be `nx-private-cloud`

    ![Okta 4](/nx-cloud/private/images/saml/okta_4.png)